 Please note that students found to be misusing substances in the residence community may be suspended from residence on the first offence.

-Possession and/or consumption of “common source” alcohol [e.g. Kegs, “bubbas”, Jell-O shooters, Texas Mickeys, other large containers of alcohol is prohibited.
+Possession and/or consumption of “common source” alcohol (e.g. Kegs, “bubbas”, Jell-O shooters, Texas Mickeys, other large containers of alcohol) is prohibited.
 Large containers of alcohol are defined as 16oz or 501mL of beer/50oz or 1475 mL hard liquor/1.75L of wine/16oz or 501mL of pre-mixed alcoholic beverage (cooler).
 Home brewing or wine making equipment is also prohibited.

 Consuming alcohol or cannabis to the point of extreme intoxication, where a student becomes a burden on staff or friends, or is a danger to themselves and/or the community is prohibited.

-Students found to be in violation may also be subject to a Provincial Offense Notice or Brock Offense Notice from Campus Security Services.
+Students found to be in violation may also be subject to a Provincial Offense Notice or Brock Offense Notice from Campus Safety Services.
 Students who attempt to hide evidence may face additional sanctions in accordance with the standard relating to cooperation with staff.

 Federal and Provincial cannabis laws are to be obeyed at all times.
 Underage use or possession is not permitted in residence.
 Cannabis products may only be possessed and used by those students who have reached legal age (19 years).
 Students may be found in violation of this standard when the evidence demonstrates that a student has used cannabis illegally/inappropriately.
 This includes being under the influence of or possessing cannabis while underage.

-Residence facilities and administration
+Residence Administration and Facilities

-Regular inspections of rooms and units will occur to make sure that they are kept in a reasonable condition and that the fire and life safety equipment is working properly.
+Regular inspections of rooms and units will occur to make sure they are kept in a reasonable condition and that the fire and life safety equipment is working properly.
 Students will be notified if special entrance is required for non-emergency maintenance.
-No notice will be given for emergency maintenance, monthly detector testing, fire extinguigher checks or for requested maintenance.
+No notice will be given for emergency maintenance, monthly detector testing, fire extinguisher checks or for requested maintenance.

 Please note: Students cannot refuse entrance to units for maintenance, detector testing, fire extinguisher checks, emergencies or cleanliness and move out inspections.
 Staff are required to present identification.
 Please contact the Service Desk if you have questions about work being performed in your room/unit.